mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/server_side_actions/index.md

 After your cloud function runs, a response is returned back to TipoTapp, where you can then use its data.

+To explain the process in a more detailed way, take this example: suppose you created an Action on TipoTapp that  ran server side code when clicked.
+Suppose the Cloud function you wrote on AWS required additional information other than what's found in the `tipo_context` (if you recall, `tipo_context` holds such data as the user and account information, more on this later).
+To include such information in the request to the server, you would use client side or server side dependencies.

+Client side dependency is information gathered from the user that you can then send in the request body to the server.
+How you collect such data is via a form that is shown to the user right after they click on the Action button, and before a request is made to the server.
+After the user fills the form and submits it, its data will be included in the request to the server.

+Server side dependency is also additional data that you send in the request body, but rather than collecting the information from the user, you define what data will be sent when creating the Action.
+Server side dependencies are basically a list of Tipos that are referenced by the Cloud Function you've defined.
+Suppose your Lambda function needs to reference other Tipos other than the Tipo you are creating an Action for.
+For this, you would have to specify the list of Tipos that the Cloud Function needs to know about.
+The list is then sent in the request to the server.

+Now, to continue with our example, suppose you defined three functions on AWS that will process the request: a pre-function, that will be the first to be run, a main function (we'll sometimes refer to this as the Cloud Function) and a post function, which will be run just before a response is sent back to TipoTapp.

+When the user activates the Action on TipoTapp, a request will be sent to the server.
+Since we've defined a pre-function, this willl be the first to receive the request.
+It will process the data and then send a response (consider this the pre-function's response/output, but the Cloud Function's request/input) to the Cloud Function.
+The Cloud Function will then process this data, making requests to the database if necessary.
+When done, it will then send its output to the post-function, which will process the data before sending a final response back to TipoTapp.
+TipoTapp will then act on the data sent back.
+We'll look at this process in detail in the rest of this guide.

+Remember that pre and post functions are optional.

 ![Server Customizations](/images/developer/ServerCustomisations.png)

 ### Pre Function
 On AWS, you can specify a function that will be run before your main function is run.
 An example use case for this is, you might want to process the request before passing it to the main function.
-For this, you would define a pre-function that would process the request and then send its response to the main Action function.
+For this, you would define a pre-function that would process the request and then send its response to the main Cloud Function.

 ![Pre Function](/images/developer/PreFunction.png)

 ### Post Function
 Just as you can define a pre-function on AWS, you can also define a post-function.
-This will be run after your Action function completes execution, before the response is sent back to TipoTapp.
+This will be run after your Cloud Function completes execution, before the response is sent back to TipoTapp.

 ![Post Function](/images/developer/PostFunction.png)

 ### Input/Output Structure
 Below, you can see the structure of the request and response objects that make up the input and output respectively of a Cloud Function.

-The Input consists of the `tipo_request`, available `server_dependencies` (we'll look what these are later) and the `tipo_context` if it was provided (we'll also look at this later.
+The Input consists of the `tipo_request`, available `server_dependencies` (we'll look what these are later) and the `tipo_context` if it was provided (we'll also look at this later).

-The Output consists of the `tipo_response` that consist of data returned from the Cloud Function and the `status_code`, the `response_header` and `http_header`.
+The Output consists of a `tipo_request` which is the request sent to a post-function if it's available, a `tipo_response` that consist of data returned from the Cloud Function back to TipoTapp, the `response_header` and `http_header`.
 In the `response_header` you can include a `tab_url` attribute whose value is a URL that will be opened in a new tab once the response is received on TipoTapp.
-You can also include a `user_message` that will be displayed to the user in an modal window.
+You can also include a `user_message` that will be displayed to the user in a flash message.
+Additionally, you can include a `return_url` that will be navigated to once the response is received on TipoTapp.

 ![Input Output Structures](/images/developer/InputOutput.png)